Good Morning Blog,

 |

-| It should be no problem for me |
+| It should be no problem for me. |

 |

-| Shortly, we arrived to our first bunker.
-Can you find it from the photo? |
+| Shortly, we arrived at our first bunker.
+Can you find it in the photo? |

 |

-| Lucky the ground was not muddy, hence going down on muddy slope will be hectic and dangerous |
+| Luckily, the ground was not muddy, so going down the muddy slope would be hectic and dangerous.s |

 .jpeg) |

 | OOO!
-The nice and beautiful bunker as compared to those which I had seen so far |
+The nice and beautiful bunke,r as compared to those which I had seen so far |

 |